-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Specific statistic quantifies involvement of bicyclists in traffic crashes. - 3.
+- 2. Rationale, Relevance, Reliability: Specific statistic quantifies involvement of bicyclists in traffic crashes. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the measure also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: Bicycle is more commonly referred to as bicycle, but includes one wheel and three wheel modes of transportation. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by most states.
 The specific calculation uses the total number of fatalities involving bicycles over time. - 8.
 Scope: Disaggregate, and can be assessed by region. - 9.
 Caveats: N/A - 1.
-Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 calendar year from 256 in 2020 to 206 by June 30, 2028.

-Objective 4:To reduce the number of vulnerable road user fatalities by 10 each calendar year, from 229 in 2017 to 179 by June 30, 2025.Indicator Name:Number of motorcycle fatalitiesIndicator LaPAS PI Code:25512
+Objective 4: To reduce the number of vulnerable road user fatalities by 10 each

+Indicator Name: Number of motorcycle fatalities

-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: LHSC continues to support that an increase in education of new motorcycle riders and continued training for all riders will have a positive effect on the number of motorcycle crashes.
+- 2. Rationale, Relevance, Reliability: LHSC continues to support that an increase in education of new motorcycle riders and continued training for all riders will have a positive effect on the number of motorcycle crashes.
 The most common cause of motorcycle crashes and fatalities is the failure of motorists to detect motorcycles in traffic.
 Therefore, it continues to be critical to educate motorists to "watch for motorcycles" as a strategy to reduce the number of motorcycle crashes and fatalities. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: The indicator name clearly identifies what is being measured. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics in Research and Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by most states.
 The specific calculation uses the total number of fatalities involving motorcycle operators and passengers over time. - 8.
 Scope: Disaggregate, and can be assessed by region. - 9.
 Caveats: N/A - 10.
-Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 through June 30, 2028.

-Objective 5: To ensure that the number of rail grade crossing fatalities is 5 or less through June 30, 2025.
-Indicator Name: Number of rail grade crossing traffic fatalities Indicator LaPAS PI Code: New
+Objective 5: To ensure that the number of rail grade crossing fatalities is 5 or less

+Indicator Name: Number of rail grade crossing traffic fatalities